 - I’ve taught workshops and ongoing classes to faculty, staff and students at colleges including the Graduate Center of City University of N.Y, N.Y.U.
 And regular and substitute @ NY Sports Clubs & Equinox; as well as a roster of private clients in NYC.
 My video for beginners–Start with Yoga was sold by a division of Book-of-the Month Club/Doubleday.

 - I studied macrobiotics and holistic health at Gulliver’s Living and Learning Center (now called the Institute for Integrative Nutrition) in NYC.

-I’ve graduated the 18 month, Mindfulness Yoga and Meditation Training program at Spirit Rock Meditation Center.
+Massage In 2007, I enrolled in a comprehensive 1,000 hour massage therapy program and got my NY state license.
+This complements my additional training in shiatsu from the International School of Shiatsu, in Doylestown, PA.
+My massage practice focus is shiatsu, for it’s amazing impact on health, energy and healing.
+Meditation I’ve graduated the 18 month, Mindfulness Yoga and Meditation Training program at Spirit Rock Meditation Center.
 I began meditation in the early 90′s.
 I have “sat” intensive, silent mindfulness meditation retreats ranging from 7 days to six weeks in length.
 The last one was in Fall 2013.
 My Western teachers have included Myoshin Kelley and Joseph Goldstein.
 I also have practiced under the guidance of Chanmay Sayadaw and Sayadaw U Pandita, both are highly respected Burmese monks and meditation masters.
 Most of this practice takes place at the Insight Meditation Society in Barre, MA.
+CONTACT send e-mail

 Prior to taking a full-time academic position, I was a yoga teacher and heavily into spirituality, wellness and holistic health.
 All of which helped me to survive a truly brutal work situation.